Bone graft for dental implants: what’s to know if you need one

 Who is an ideal candidate for bone grafting?

-FAQ about bone graft for dental implants
+FAQ about bone grafts for dental implants

 Is bone graft necessary before a dental implant?